gjpelletier/pstide/README.md

         'feet': Use feet instead of meters for units of tide height (default False),

     Returns.
-        dictionary of the following:
+        dictionary of all results including the following:
-            options: input options
+            options: input options specified in kwargs
-            segdata: segment data for selected segment
+            segdata: segment data for the selected segment
-            ps_segments: dictionary of contents of ps_segments.dat
+            ps_segments: dictionary of ps_segments.dat for all segments
-            segment_locations: dataframe of contents of segment_locations.dat
+            segment_locations: dataframe of segment_locations.dat for all segments
-            df_tide: dataframe of tide predictions
+            df_tide: dataframe of tide predictions for the selected segment
 ```

 # Maps of Puget Sound and segment numbers